Classic English macaroons: chewy, intensely almondy and with natural cracks and holes along the surface. Rustic but sublime!

 Sourdough brownies might sound bizarre but these are a great way to use up sourdough starter that might otherwise get discarded, with the starter adding a subtle tang to the brownies.
 Certainly everyone who has tasted these has gone back for at least another brownie!
 Continue reading “sourdough Black Forest brownies!”

 This is my chocolate and orange version of panettone, which gives a wonderful chocolate hit that complements the buttery and light-as-air crumb that melts in your mouth effortlessly.
-Not to mention the heady flavours of vanilla and orange….
-Continue reading “Chocolate and spiced orange Panettone”
+Not to mention the enticing flavours of vanilla and almond….
+Continue reading “Chocolate and orange Panettone”

 Tiramisu roulade